moohy2005/moohy2005.github.io/README.md

 # Introduction
-Welcome to my github REU-AICT git page.
+Welcome to my github REU-AICT github page.
 Here are the link to my url website https://moohy2005.github.io/REU-AICT/ It is still a work in progres..